jakub-zarzycki2022/gym-PBN-stac/README.md

 ## Credits
 The majority of the work for the implementation of Probabilistic Boolean Networks in Python can be attributed to [Vytenis Šliogeris](https://github.com/vjsliogeris) and his [PBN_env](https://github.com/vjsliogeris/PBN_env) package.
-In fact he implemented the prototype version of `gym-PBN` some time ago.
+In fact he implemented the prototype version of `gym-pbn` some time ago.

 [Evangelos Chatzaroulas](mailto:ec00727@surrey.ac.uk) finished the adaptation to the OpenAI Gym framework and implemented PB(C)N support.
 He is currently the primary maintainer.